jfrog/tome/docs/how-to/script_to_tome.md

 ping -c 4 "$1"
 ```

-Install your command.
+Install your command as editable.

 ```bash
 % tome install my_script -e
 ```

-Now, you can use your command like an other tome commands.
+Now, you can use your command like an other tome commands and edit it as usual.

 ```bash
  % tome list